ant0/ctf_writeups/2018_metasploit_community_ctf/ubuntu/2_of_diamonds/solution.md

 take flag
 ```

-The funny thing was, that the first time I got the flag I tried to rush back to the building but got kill on the way by dwarves, arrrghhh!
+The funny thing was, that the first time I got the flag I tried to rush back to the building but got killed on the way by dwarves, arrrghhh!
 A little while later I captured the flag and dropped it off.

 ```
 You are in a large room, with a passage to the south, a passage to the